facontidavide/CPP_Optimizations_Diary/README.md

 <p align="center"><img src="images/hotspot_heaptrack.jpg" width="350"></p>

-In the benchmark war, if you are the soldier, these are your rifle and hand granades.
+In the benchmark war, if you are the soldier, these are your rifle and hand grenades.

 Once you know which part of the code deserves to be optimized, you might want to use [Google Benchmark](https://github.com/google/benchmark) to measure the time spent in a very specific